 I was inspired by Mr. and Mrs. P and a mango ice cream they recently posted on their blog.
 I like frozen yogurt, so I decided to make a mango froyo.
-All I needed was a mango so off to Bristol Farms I went and as luck would have it, there was a lovely lady doing a tasting of these "green mangos".
+All I needed was a mango so off to Bristol Farms I went and as luck would have it, there was a lovely lady doing a tasting of these "green mangos" from Melissa's Produce.
 Even though they were green, they were fully ripe and delicious.
 They're called Keitt's and they're in season now through September, early October.
 They're sweet, tangy and juicy and they may just be my favorite variety of mango.

 |invert each half and remove mango from from skin|

 There's a large flat seed in the middle so if you just cut down each side of the stem, you'll end up with two halves and you can discard the middle part.
 When selecting this variety of mango, to tell if it's ripe just give a gentle squeeze to the outside - it should feel firm but have a little "give".

 To make the Green Mango FroYo you'll need an ice cream maker.
 I use the ice cream attachment for my KitchenAid mixer and it works like a charm.
 Be sure to freeze the bowl according to the manufacturer's recommendation.
 I keep mine in the freezer so it's ready when needed.